 Warehousing Best Practices

-Riyadh: 13th, 14th and 15th of November at Crown Plaza Riyadh Minhall
+Riyadh: 27th, 28th and 29th of November at Hyatt Regency Riyadh Olaya

 The warehouse is the corner stone of the supply chain operation.
 It ensures the proper flow of goods from suppliers to end customers and guarantees the availability of stock to satisfy demand.
 Traditionally considered as the storage of goods for profit, warehousing has evolved over the years in a way that modern warehouses now fulfill multiple roles within the overall supply chain.
 Warehousing Best Practices is a detailed overview of the field of warehousing in terms of design, racking structure and Material Handling Equipment.
 The course also reviews in detail the different operations performed inside the warehouse.

 Join us along and acquire